intelligogroup/object-to-schema-mapper/README.md

 }
 ```

-If there's a need to alter each value inside an array, this will be expressed through the following configuration:
+If there's a need to alter each key inside an array, this will be expressed through the following configuration:
 ```
 {
   "source": "person.addresses[].street",